awsdocs/aws-mobile-developer-guide/doc_source/how-to-transfer-files-with-transfer-utility.rst

 This page explains how to implement upload and download functionality and a number of additional storage use cases.

 The examples on this page assume you have added the the AWS Mobile SDK to your mobile app.
-To create a new cloud storage backend for your app, see :ref:`Add User Data Storage <add-aws-mobile-user-data-storage>`.
+To create a new cloud storage backend for your app, see :ref:`Add User File Storage <add-aws-mobile-user-data-storage>`.

 .. list-table::
    :widths: 1 6